Begin Main Content Area

 Access to Student Recruiting Information

-Pursuant to the No Child Left Behind Act of 2001, all local educational agencies (LEAs) must provide to military recruiters or institutions of higher education, upon request, access to secondary school students’ (i.e., juniors and seniors) names, addresses and telephone listings.
-The state military affairs law requires the release of directory information consisting of a list of senior male and female students by name, home address and telephone number.
-The list will be compiled by the first day of the academic year in which the senior students will graduate.
+Under Pennsylvania law, directory information consisting of a list of senior male and female students by name, home address and, if published, telephone number must be provided to armed forces recruiters for recruiting purposes only.
+The list shall be compiled by the first day of the academic year in which the senior students will graduate.

 Notification and Consent